teslakit/teslakit/README.md

 Current development test site notebooks can be found at [ROI](notebooks/nb_ROI/)

+Also, test site needed input files can be downloaded from https://TODO.url

-Input data adquisition is currently not integrated in teslakit.
+(Input data adquisition is currently not integrated in teslakit)

-Test site input data list can be found at: [00_Set_Database.ipynb](notebooks/nb_ROI/00_Set_Database.ipynb)
+Once ROI data is downloaded and unpacked, a input data check can be done at: [00_Set_Database.ipynb](notebooks/nb_ROI/00_Set_Database.ipynb)

 ## Contributors